A more precise look at your metabolism

 - muscle building

-- and promotes silent inflammation, which can damage the heart, brain and testicles in the long term.
+- and promotes silent inflammation, which can permanently damage the heart, brain, and testicles

 When should the HOMA index be determined?